-Set goals.
+2.Set goals.
 When you're depressed, you may feel like you can't accomplish anything.
 That makes you feel worse about yourself.
 To push back, set daily goals for yourself.

-Exercise.
-Exercise temporarily boosts feel-good chemicals called endorphins.
+3. Exercise.
+It temporarily boosts feel-good chemicals called endorphins.
 It may also have long-term benefits for people with depression.
-Regular physical activity seems to encourage the brain to rewire itself in positive ways, Cook says.
+Regular exercise seems to encourage the brain to rewire itself in positive ways, Cook says.

-Although nothing is definitive, Cook says there's evidence that foods with omega-3 fatty acids -- such as salmon and tuna -- and folic acid -- such as spinach and avocado -- could help ease depression.
+Although nothing is definitive, Cook says there's evidence that foods with omega-3 fatty acids (such as salmon and tuna) and folic acid (such as spinach and avocado) could help ease depression.

 What can you do?
 Start by making some changes to your lifestyle.
 Go to bed and get up at the same time every day.
 Try not to nap.
 Take all the distractions out of your bedroom -- no computer and no TV.
 In time, you may find your sleep improves.